ruediger/help.github.com/_posts/2011-02-17-fork-a-repo.markdown

 ##<span>Then:</span> More Things You Can Do

-Congratulations, you&rsquo;ve successfully forked a repo, but get a load of these other cool things you can do:
+You&rsquo;ve successfully forked a repo, but get a load of these other cool things you can do:

 - <span class="step-title">Push commits</span>